-From August 30th and every day throughout the whole festival week, the beautiful tones of Ellen Lindquist’s piece, Sacredness of Trees for carillon will mark that Nordic Music Days is in town by ringing from a new spot in town every day at 1 PM.
+From August 30th and every day throughout the whole festival week, the beautiful tones of Ellen Lindquist’s piece, Sacredness of Trees for carillon will mark that Nordic Music Days is in town by ringing from the center in town, Í Vágsbotni, every day at 1 PM.

 But many other events will take place:

 Join a journey through different dream landscapes with this crossover of performance, analogue visual expressions and ritualistic music where sound, light and shadow create sensory illusions, like a film captured and performed in the very moment.
 With a background in music and performing arts, Entropia (DK) and Freya Sif Hestnes (DK) meet in the cooperation of Cirkelfærd, inspired by animated films, click-and-point-games, stretchable composition, folklore and rituals; and you are invited to dream along following the protagonist – a shadow puppet – as he restlessly wanders through time and space.

 A very special program will take place among the old church ruins of Kirkjubøur this Saturday.
 The ruins of the gothic cathedral are one of the signs of the area's former glory, and they have inspired artist Nicole Bitsch Pedersen to create an audio-installation that will let the bells toll over the area once again and cast new light upon the ruins of the old cathedral.